 Strangely the light cycle of the aquarium will moderate your use of that room.
 You will find yourself in the room when the lights are on and out of it when the lights are off.
 The living room is the most common room for a planted aquarium to be displayed in.
 The use of a timer will help you to establish a regular sleep cycle too.

 Not all light bulb types are the same.
 The type of light fixture that is best for your aquarium depends on it's size, because you will need the correct type and number of bulbs.
 For most aquariums, LED fixtures are the best; but flourecents are easier on the wallet.
 As you increase the depth of your aquarium; you will have less space, and need more light.

-If your fixture came with incandescent bulbs replace them with compact fluorescent light bulbs (CFLs).
+- Incandescent: If your fixture came with incandescent bulbs, replace them with compact fluorescent light bulbs (CFLs).
 You can give more light to your aquarium by placing desk lamps with more CFLs around the sides of your tank.
-Incandescents are a dead giveaway that you do not have more then 1 watt per gallon.
+Incandescents are a dead giveaway that you do not have more then one watt per gallon.
 Incandescent light fixtures should be replaced by tube fluorescent fixtures as soon as possible.